-- A. G. Bearn: biochemical and somatic cell genetics of man. - D. Bennett: mammalian developmental genetics, immunogenetics. - J. L. Biedler: cytogenetics. - E. A. Boyse: mammalian immunogenetics. - L. Cavalieri: DNA replication in bacteria and bacteriophage. - H. Cleve: human biochemical genetics, genetic variability of serum proteins, enzymes, and membrane proteins. - B. S. Danes: somatic cell genetics (with particular emphasis on human genetic metabolic errors). - J. L. German: mammalian cell genetics and cytogenetics. - Z. Harsanyi: biochemical genetics of microorganisms. - S. D. Litwin: genetics of immunoglobulins and serum - proteins. - L. J. Old: tumor immunovirology. - T. C. Rodman: cytogenetics with emphasis on mechanisms of genetic control. - S. Silagi: gene action and cellular differentiation in culture. - J. L. Sirlin: biology of macromolecules.
+- A. G. Bearn: biochemical and somatic cell genetics of man. - D. Bennett: mammalian developmental genetics. - J. L. Biedler: somatic cell genetics and cytogenetics; resistance to cancer chemotherapeutic agents. - E. A. Boyse: mammalian immunogenetics. - L. Cavalieri: DNA replication in bacteria and bacteriophage. - H. Cleve: human biochemical genetics, genetic variability of serum proteins, enzymes, and membrane proteins. - B. S. Danes: somatic cell genetics, with particular emphasis on human genetic metabolic errors.

+- J. L. German: mammalian cell genetics and cytogenetics. - S. D. Litwin: genetics of immunoglobulins. - S. J. Old: Tumor immunology. - T. C. Rodman: cytogenetics; analytical cytology of cell nuclei. - S. Silagi: gene action and cellular differentiation in culture. - J. L. Sirlin: biology of RNA. - T. T. Wu: bacterial genetics and mathematical models of nucleic acids.

 1. Genetics Seminar.
-The seminar is a six-semester sequence in advanced genetics covering genetic fine structure, biology of RNA, cytology and cytogenetics, developmental genetics, advanced general genetics with special emphasis on populations, and human and medical genetics.
-Genetic fine structure and biology of RNA will be the topics covered in 1971-72.
-T 3-5.
-Professors Bennett and German.
+The seminar is a sixsemester sequence in advanced genetics covering nucleic acid chemistry, biology of RNA, cytology and cytogenetics, developmental genetics, advanced general genetics with special emphasis on populations, and human and medical genetics.
+Human and medical genetics and developmental genetics will be the topics covered in 1970-71.
+W 2-4.
+Professors Bennett, and German.

 2. Human Genetics Rounds.
 The course consists of a conference at which a patient with a genetic disorder is presented for discussion of both medical and genetic aspects of the condition.
-Given every two weeks throughout the year.
-M 4.
-Professors Danes and Cleve.
+Given every two weeks throughout the year; M 4.
+Professor Cleve.

 3. Genetics Journal Club.
 An informal meeting of students and staff at which current literature or research is discussed.
-Held every two weeks throughout the year.
-F 12.
+Held every two weeks throughout the year; F 12.
 The staff.